LinaLtu/gym-app/README.md

+## Gym App

-This is a simple application, which displays a list of courses, coming from MongoDB (at the moment seeded with dummy data).
+This repository includes a simple React application, which displays a list of courses, coming from a Node.js based Back End, using MongoDB as database (at the moment seeded with dummy data).
 The user is able to pick courses by date and/or by category.
 When the user clicks on any course, they are redirected to a page with more details about the course.
 They can go back to the home page any time by clicking on the logo in the header.

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+## Requirements

+- Node.js v12+
+- Docker

+### To Run the App

+In order to run the Backend, you need to go to `server` directory, then:

+- run `npm install`

-To start docker, run `TMPDIR=/private$TMPDIR docker-compose up`
+- to start the conteinerized MongoDB, run `docker-compose up` (`TMPDIR=/private$TMPDIR docker-compose up` for MacOS)

+- to populate the database with dummy courses, run `node scripts/seeder`

+- run `npm start`

+Then the client can be started, under the `client` folder:

+- run `npm install`
+- run `npm start`

-### `npm test`
+### Tests

-Launches the test runner in the interactive watch mode.<br />
+To launch the test runner for the, run `npm test` in the `client` directory (currently available for the client only).

-### `npm run build`

-Builds the app for production to the `build` folder.<br />